 Effective collaboration with suppliers is essential for meeting the ESPR requirements.
 Sustainability product managers should work closely with suppliers to ensure transparency and traceability of materials and components.

 Leveraging digital tools and data analytics will be essential for managing compliance with the ESPR.
-Implementing systems for data collection, life-cycle assessment, and reporting can streamline the process and ensure accurate information for EPDs and DPPs.
+Implementing systems for data collection, LCA, and reporting can streamline the process and ensure accurate information for EPDs and DPPs.

 The implementation of the ESPR will unfold in phases.
 The delegated acts, starting in Q2 2025, will progressively introduce ecodesign requirements for specific product groups.
 The groups expected to be tackled first based on recommendations from the European Commission's Joint Research Centre (JRC) are: